 Finally, we turn to computing welfare losses.
 Households in disaster-prone countries, simply from being exposed to more frequent and powerful weather disasters, suffer a welfare loss equivalent to a permanent reduction in consumption of 1.59%.
-While these welfare losses are orders of magnitude larger than losses reported in standard models of optimal monetary and fiscal policies (e.g. Schmitt-Grohé and Uribe, 2007), they are in line with those computed in models with rare disasters and temperature shocks.30 In particular, Barro (2009) calculates welfare losses of about 8-9% arising from the risk of rare disasters (not necessarily natural disasters).
-Similarly, Donadelli et al. (2017) report welfare losses of 4.6% and 9.2% due to the long-run temperature risk, depending on the elasticity of productivity to temperature shocks.31 Our welfare loss, despite being of the same order of magnitude, is lower because we calculate it relative to a calibration with less frequent and less damaging natural disasters.
+While these welfare losses are orders of magnitude larger than losses reported in standard models of optimal monetary and fiscal policies (e.g. Schmitt-Grohé and Uribe, 2007), they are in line with those computed in models with rare disasters and temperature shocks.35 In particular, Barro (2009) calculates welfare losses of about 8-9% arising from the risk of rare disasters (not necessarily natural disasters).
+Similarly, Donadelli et al. (2017) report welfare losses of 4.6% and 9.2% due to the long-run temperature risk, depending on the elasticity of productivity to temperature shocks.36 Our welfare loss, despite being of the same order of magnitude, is lower because we calculate it relative to a calibration with less frequent and less damaging natural disasters.
 Conversely, both Barro (2009) and Donadelli et al. (2017) compute the welfare losses relative to a scenario where rare disasters and temperature shocks are completely eliminated.
 Moreover, relative to Barro (2009), in line with our stylized facts, we assume a larger disaster probability (16.2% vs 1.7%) but our average damage is almost 4 times smaller (6.65% vs 26% of GDP).

-Within the Intergrated Assessment Model (IAM) literature, Cai et al. (2017) calculate a Social Cost of Carbon (SCC) between \$40-\$100, depending on the parametrization of the model.
+Within the Integrated Assessment Model (IAM) literature, Cai et al. (2017) calculate a Social Cost of Carbon (SCC) between \$40-\$100, depending on the parametrization of the model.
 Importantly, they show that the SCC is increasing in uncertainty over irreversible climate change.
 This implies that not only actual events, but also the risk of their realization affect agent's choices and policy responses, in similar fashion to what happens in our model.
 Moreover, Tol (2009) calculates that in Nordhaus and Yang (1996), who apply a regional version of the Dynamic Integrated Climate-Economy model (DICE, Nordhaus, 1992), a 2% loss is suffered in developing countries from climate change, which is of the same order of magnitude as ours.

 All in all, a rather dramatic picture emerges from these results.
 Disaster-prone countries experience a widening income gap relative to their non-disaster-prone peers, a worse fiscal position characterized by a higher level of public debt, and lower welfare.
+As already discussed in Section 2, if we were to use a more restrictive definition of disaster-prone countries, e.g. by selecting only the 10 most exposed countries, these effects would be even stronger.